dragon-dune/dragon-dune/README.md

     (This is a change from Dune, which allows to players to share a victory.)
 10. Players get one movement and one recruitment per round, unless another special effect allows it.
-11. Players placing units in the same territory as the Troll Marker (3★) lose 4 units in that territory at the end of their movement round.
+11. All players placing units in the same territory as the Troll Marker (3★) lose 4 units in that territory at the end of the Movement Round.
     If there are still units in the territory after the units are removed, then the Troll Marker is also removed.
 12. Players may exchange gold at any time and for any reason, although players